rstacruz/navstack/Readme.md

 });
 ```

-If you call `.push()` again with a pane that is already part of the stack, the
+__Returning back:__ Calling `.push()` again with a pane that is already part of
-stage will go backwards (slide left) to that old pane.
+the stack will make the stage will animate backwards (slide left) to that old

-If the pane is recent (ie, last 5 panes used or so), the pane's DOM element is
+pane.
+If the pane is recent (ie, last 5 panes used or so), the pane's DOM
-previously hidden and will be made visible.
-If it's an old pane, it will be
+element is previously hidden and will be made visible.
+If it's an old pane, it
-recreated based on the initializer first passed onto `.push()`.
+will be recreated based on the initializer first passed onto `.push()`.

 ``` js
 stage.push('/home', function() { ... });